9D-Tony/UnitySmoothPixelFiltering/README.md

 # Unity Smooth Pixel Filtering
- A unity example scene of [CptPotato's](https://github.com/CptPotato/GodotThings) smooth pixel filtering It uses a material with a custom JitterFreePixel shader.
+ A unity example scene of [CptPotato's](https://github.com/CptPotato/GodotThings) smooth pixel filtering.

+ It uses a material with a custom JitterFreePixel shader.

  To get jitter free pixel art set the filter to bilinear filtering on the imported textures under the advanced tab, create the sprites and apply the JitterFree material.

- Built using Unity 2020.3.12f1 This should work on older versions of unity and even mobile down to GLES 3.0
+ Built using Unity 2020.3.12f1 I have not tested it with older versions of unity so it may not work.
+Should work on mobile down to GLES 3.0

 [Shadertoy example](https://www.shadertoy.com/view/ltBGWc) by d7samurai